 Addiction / Alcoholism

 Everyone experiences “highs” and “lows” in life, but people with mood disorders experience them with greater intensity and for longer periods of time than most people.
 Depression is the most common mood disorder; a person with depression feels “very low.”
-Symptoms may include: feelings of hopelessness, changes in eating patterns, disturbed sleep, constant tiredness, an inability to have fun, and thoughts of death or suicide.
+Symptoms may include feelings of hopelessness, changes in eating patterns, disturbed sleep, constant tiredness, an inability to have fun, and thoughts of death or suicide.
 People with bipolar disorder have periods of depression and periods of feeling unusually “high” or elated.
 The “highs” get out of hand, and the manic person can behave in a reckless manner, sometimes to the point of financial ruin or getting in trouble with the law.

 The Relationship between Psychiatric Disorders and Mood DisordersDepression is a common feature of mental illness, whatever its nature and origin.
 A person with a history of any serious psychiatric disorder has almost as high a chance of developing major depression as someone who has had major depression itself in the past.

 Types of Mood DisordersMajor depression is the most common mood disorder.
 This debilitating illness causes mental anguish and physical ailments.
 It often prevents normal daily function.
 While some people with depression may experience only one episode of major depression in a lifetime, most endure multiple episodes.
 Dysthymic disorder, or dysthymia, is a milder form of depression.
-It may not hinder a person’s ability to function in daily life, but increase long term moodiness.
+It may not hinder a person’s ability to function in daily life but increase long-term moodiness.
 Bipolar disorder, also called manic-depressive illness, is less common.
 Bipolar disorder is a combination of extreme elation, which is known as mania, and depression.

 Depressive Disorders and Major Depressive DisorderDysthymia is diagnosed when a person suffers from depression for two or more years.
 Although it is not as debilitating as major depression, dysthymia can prevent normal functioning.
 People with dysthymia can also experience episodes of major depression.
 Depressive disorders and major depressive disorder differ in severity and length of symptoms.
 Minor depression is defined by a period of at least two weeks of depression.
 Minor depressive episodes do not fully meet the criteria for major depression but can develop into major depression if left untreated.
 Other forms of depression exist as well.
-Psychotic depression occurs when psychosis, a complete break from reality, and depression are both present.
+Psychotic depression occurs when psychosis, a complete break from reality, and depression are both presents.
 Postpartum depression is sometimes experienced by new mothers.
 This form of depression results from physical and hormonal changes combined with the pressure of caring for a newborn.
-Seasonal affective disorder is a type of depression that affects people during times of decreased sunlight, particularly in the winter months when the days are shorter.
+The seasonal affective disorder is a type of depression that affects people during times of decreased sunlight, particularly in the winter months when the days are shorter.

 Bipolar DisorderBipolar disorder is a dangerous and debilitating disorder that causes a person’s mood, activity and energy levels to shift unexpectedly.
 People with bipolar disorder experience severe mania, and they may or may not have episodes of depression.
 They usually have some periods of partial or full stability as well.

 Dual Diagnosis: Substance-Induced Mood DisordersThe most common psychiatric co-occurring disorders are substance abuse and mood disorders.
 It is common for people with mood disorders to turn to substance abuse.
-The substance abuse, in turn, exacerbates the effects of the mood disorder.
+Substance abuse, in turn, exacerbates the effects of the mood disorder.
 With careful assessment and screening, a psychiatrist can better distinguish between symptoms of mood disorder and substance intoxication or withdrawal.
 Some people experience reduced cravings for substances once their co-occurring depression or bipolar disorder is treated.

-What Causes Mood Imbalances?What causes mood imbalances is difficult to pinpoint.
-Depression is thought to be caused by a combination of environmental, psychological, biological and genetic factors.
+What Causes Mood Imbalances?What causes mood imbalances are difficult to pinpoint.
+Depression is thought to be caused by a combination of environmental, psychological, biological, and genetic factors.
 The most enduring theories involve neurotransmitters, which are chemicals in the brain, causing an imbalance that leads to depression.
 So far, this theory has been difficult to verify.
 Scientists are still studying the causes of bipolar disorder, but the consensus is that bipolar disorder is caused by several factors working together.
 As bipolar disorder tends to be hereditary, researchers are currently trying to find a gene that may increase the risk of developing the disorder.
 Brain imaging studies show that the brains of people with bipolar disorder and depression differ from healthy brains, which suggests that brain structure and functioning may play a role in the development of mood disorders.